Breakthrough/PySceneDetect/manual/cli/global_options.rst

   --drop-short-scenes           Drop scenes shorter than `min-scene-len`
                                 instead of combining them with neighbors.

+  --merge-last-scene            Merge last scene with previous if shorter than
+                                min-scene-len.

   -s, --stats CSV               Path to stats file (.csv) for writing frame
                                 metrics to.
 If the file exists, any metrics will be processed, otherwise a new file will